lisandromindel/lmm-git-workshop/conclusion.md

 Git is nothing else than a whole world on itself.
 There are countless approaches to it, and nothing is better than what the team feels confortable on.

-I strongly recommend doing a sitdown with your team and the lead developer to agree on what approach you will be taking, and get a buy-in from the team before getting started.
+It's recommend to do a sitdown with your team and agree on what approach you will be taking, and get a buy-in from everyone before getting started.

-Further read and good tips:
+Further reading and tips:
 [Northkingdom Styleguide for Git](https://github.com/NorthKingdom/styleguides/blob/master/git.md)
 [Atlassian git workflow comparisson](https://www.atlassian.com/git/tutorials/comparing-workflows)
 [Learn Git branching](https://learngitbranching.js.org/)